 From this background we are providing basic-healthcare-access to our beneficiaries and we are conducting awareness programs in schools and communities advocating women’s health.
 Moreover we are organizing and facilitating various health-camps for our target-groups!

 These women and their children are also acutely exposed to the toxic smoke from burning wood in the wood-stoves inside their habitats.
 Each year this indoor air-pollution contributes to thousands of premature deaths, burning and debilitating diseases, the majority being women and children under the age of five.

 In providing our “Educare-Families” with fuel-efficient, eco-friendly cook stoves we help to reduce smoke and harmful gases by 90% and reduce cooking time by up to 50%!

 Most women and girls living in rural areas are limited to using basic homemade pads made from cloths.

 In Nepal culture and tradition make girls and women believe that having their period is a sinful time.
 Women are considered untouchable and are restricted from carrying out various activities.
 They are not supposed to enter the kitchen and do cooking, sleeping in their beds or visiting temples.
 In rural parts of Nepal the practice of “CHHAUPADI-PRATHA”, where girls and women are banished and kept in small, dirty huts for the duration of their period is still widespread.
 They believe that during their period girls and women are impure and cannot be touched or otherwise they could bring misfortune to the whole family.

 There are reports of numerous cases of girls and women who died in these huts due to snake-bites, smoke- intoxication, cold and even rape and violence during such isolations.

-For above mentioned reasons many girls are forgoing school during the time of their menstruation and this constitutes a big disadvantage for them in their education.
+Moreover many girls are foregoing school during their menstruation which constitutes a big disadvantage in their education.